rspamd/rspamd/doc/markdown/architecture/index.md

 ## Statistics

 rspamd uses statistic algorithms to precisely calculate the final score of a message.
 Currently, the only algorithm defined is OSB-Bayes.
 You can find details of this algorithm in the following [paper](http://osbf-lua.luaforge.net/papers/osbf-eddc.pdf). rspamd uses a window size of 5 words in its classification.
 During the classification procedure, rspamd splits a message into a set of tokens.
 Tokens are separated by punctuation or whitespace characters.
 Short tokens (less than 3 symbols) are ignored.
 For each token, rspamd calculates two non-cryptographic hashes used subsequently as indices.
-All these tokens are stored in memory-mapped files called `statistic files` (or `statfiles`).
-Each statfile is a set of token chains, indexed by the first hash.
-A new token may be inserted into a chain, and if this chain is full then rspamd tries to expire less significant tokens to insert the new one.
-It is possible to obtain the current state of tokens by running the

-	rspamc stat

-command which outputs statistics for free and used tokens in each statfile.
-Please note that if a statfile is close to being completely full then during subsequent learning you will lose existing data.
-Therefore, it is recommended to increase the size of such statfiles.
+All these tokens are stored in different statistics backends (mmapped files, sqlite3 database or redis server).
+Currently, the recommended backend for statistics is `redis`.

 ## Running rspamd

 There are several command-line options that can be passed to rspamd.
 All of them can be displayed by passing the `--help` argument.

 All options are optional: by default rspamd will try to read the `etc/rspamd.conf` config file and run as a daemon.
 Also there is a test mode that can be turned on by passing the `-t` argument.
 In test mode, rspamd reads the config file and checks its syntax.
 If a configuration file is OK, the exit code is zero.
 Test mode is useful for testing new config files without restarting rspamd.
-The `--convert-config` option can be used to convert old style (pre 0.6.0) configs to [ucl](../configuration/ucl.md) format:

-	$ rspamd -c ./rspamd.xml --convert-conf ./rspamd.conf

 ## Managing rspamd using signals